Routes

 hikes

-Bus station hiking trails around Dearborn offer access to a diverse landscape shaped by the Rouge River and its extensive greenway system.
-The region features a mix of urban parks, natural preserves, and riverfront paths, providing varied terrain for hikers.
-Expect to find woodlands, floodplain forests, meadows, and areas that were once orchards, now transformed into young forests.
-The elevation changes are generally gentle, making many routes accessible for a wide range of abilities.
+Hiking around Dearborn is all about embracing the Rouge River and its extensive greenway system.
+You'll find a surprising mix of urban parks, natural preserves, and riverfront paths, with terrain that ranges from peaceful woodlands and floodplain forests to open meadows.
+The elevation changes are generally gentle, making most routes accessible for a wide range of abilities, and it's a fantastic place for wildlife spotting.

 hikers